faikbairamov/pdf-summarizer/README.md

 The project is deployed using Streamlit Cloud and available at:
 [https://faikbairamov-pdf-summarizer-app-hqdh2v.streamlit.app/](https://faikbairamov-pdf-summarizer-app-hqdh2v.streamlit.app/)

+You can test the app with the `sample_file.pdf` from the repository.

 > **Note**: The application is currently in beta.
 Some bugs and issues have been identified and will be fixed in upcoming updates.

 ## requirements